She is so much more than an idea, or even an embodiment of “motherhood”.

-**A note on Archetypes: Some time ago, I don’t remember when or where or even who, it was told to me that when he was close to dying, the psychoanalyst Carl Jung (this man is the KING of archetypal studies) said that if he could change just one thing about his life’s work, it would be this: that he’d used the word ‘Spirit’ instead of ‘archetype’ to describe the essential character of an energy type.
+**A quick note on Archetypes: Some time ago, I don’t remember when or where or even who, it was told to me that when he was close to dying, the psychoanalyst Carl Jung (the father of archetypal studies) said that if he could change just one thing about his life’s work, it would be this: that he’d used the word ‘Spirit’ instead of ‘archetype’ to describe the essential character of an energy type.
 Spirit.

 Who is the Mother Archetype?

 This beloved female Spirit contains so much more than our human-devised stereotypes about her will allow!
 Every one of us was born from a mother’s womb, yet often our relationship with this female archetype can be something of a struggle.